ramsey/oauth2-example/readme.md

 ## How It Works

-Check out ["Dominando OAuth 2.0" (Portuguese translation) on iMasters](http://imasters.com.br/infra/seguranca/dominando-oauth-2-0/) for more details on OAuth 2.0 and this example application.
+Check out the "Mastering OAuth 2.0" chapter in _[Web Security 2016](https://www.phparch.com/books/web-security-2016/)_ from [php\[architect\] magazine](https://www.phparch.com/) for more details on OAuth 2.0 and this example application.
+I also recommend reading Matthew Frost's [_Integrating Web Services with OAuth and PHP_](https://www.phparch.com/books/integrating-web-services-with-oauth-and-php/).

 The most important files in this application to review as examples are `app/Http/Controllers/HomeController.php` and `resources/views/home.blade.php`.